vadikko2/python-cqrs/README.md

     )
 ```

-## Integaration with presentation layers
+## Integration with presentation layers

 > [!TIP]
 > I recommend reading the useful